edesweb/mirouter/README.md

 # mirouter
 MiRouter routes HTTP requests byt config files to php, nodejs, python or anything

+With MiRouter can serve as an API gateway or to serve pages dinamically.

 Mirouter is 99% configurable.

 When instantiated required an array with the main config.